Seahawks Training Camp Capsule

 CAMP NEEDS: Seattle needs pass rushers, biggest question mark after trading Frank Clark to Kansas City.
 Ansah could be answer if he’s healthy following offseason shoulder surgery that limited his production last season.
 But pass rush depth must be developed no matter how effective Ansah is.
 How competition shakes out at wide receiver will be another camp battle, with rookies Metcalf, Gary Jennings and John Ursua pushing for playing time and roster spots behind Tyler Lockett.
 Seahawks also need to find trusted nickel cornerback after losing Justin Coleman in free agency.

 EXPECTATIONS: Seattle should be among playoff contenders in NFC, but has two significant contract situations to resolve with LB Bobby Wagner and DT Jarran Reed both seeking new deals.
+Reed will serve six-game suspension to begin season.
 Getting Wilson signed to extension during offseason shelved any question about starting quarterback.
 If defense can find pass rush and be better on back end, Seahawks could be on cusp of pushing Rams in NFC West.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL